 Francois Couperin was an organist and harpsichordist.
 Published in 1717, Les Baricades Mistérieuses is part of the Sixth Ordre of Couperins second Livre de Piéces de Clavecin. .
 Catherine wrote in her program that: ‘this piece is, I think, very well suited to the modern piano’.

 For this reason I checked out the piece on YouTube played on various instruments such as harpsicord, acoustic guitar and lute.
 Sadly I couldn’t find a version played on piano.
 However, as I listened to these different versions it brought back the memory of Catherine’s performance.
 As I have now listened to the piece played on four very different instruments, I have to say that I couldn’t agree more.
 The piano has a fuller sound than either the harpsichord or lute.

-I am not a great fan of the harpsichord as a solo instrument and with good reason.
-The harpsichord is classed as a stringed instrument in that the strings are plucked.
+I quite like the harpsichord but not so much as a solo instrument.
+The harpsichord is classed as a stringed instrument because the strings are plucked.
 Because of this there is no way to control the sound of each note played.
-The pianoforte is classed as a percussion instrument because the strings are struck by hammers.
-This means that the loudness and sustain of a note played can be controlled by the musician.
+The pianoforte is classed as a percussion instrument because the strings are struck by hammers and so the loudness and sustain of a note played can be controlled by the musician by operating the pedals.
 This and the fuller sound makes it a far superior solo instrument in my opinion.

 When I was much younger I wrote lyrics which, in my head, were set to music.
-With no band to perform them with, I decided to set up a small studio in my bedroom to see what I could do with of my lyrics.
-One particular song, I set up my Roland synthesizer to sound like a harpsichord This provided a simple arpeggio to accompany the other more modern sounds of the song.
+With no band to perform with, I decided to set up a small studio in my bedroom to see if I could make of my lyrics.
+One particular song I set up my Roland synthesizer to sound like a harpsichord to provide a simple arpeggio to accompany the other modern instruments.
 It worked very well and I used this technique on some subsequent songs.

 Jacques Duphly (1715-1789)